Canada says stronger response needed to fight coronavirus, PM hopes to avoid major shutdown | Health

 Released modeling updates show the cumulative death toll in the country could range between 10,285 and 10,400 by Nov 8.
 Cumulative cases could be between 251,800 and 262,200 by the same date. "(The) long-range forecast indicates that a stronger response is needed now to slow the spread of COVID-19," chief public health officer Theresa Tam told a briefing.

-Trudeau, stressing "the situation is serious and this is not the time to relax", said authorities know more now about the pandemic than they did six months ago.
+Trudeau said authorities know more now about the pandemic than they did six months ago.
 "There are things we can do to help to control the pandemic, the second wave, without - we hope - having to impose a nationwide shutdown," he told the briefing.
-(Additional reporting by Rod Nickel in Winnipeg and Moira Warburton in Toronto; Editing by Kirsten Donovan and Aurora Ellis)
+(Additional reporting by Rod Nickel in Winnipeg and Moira Warburton in Toronto; Editing by Kirsten Donovan, Aurora Ellis and Sonya Hepinstall)

 - READ MORE ON: